AMReX-Combustion/PelePhysics/Docs/sphinx/DeveloperGuide.rst

 Python
 ------

-The tools necessary to format the `Python` code are maintained through `poetry`.
+The tools necessary to format Python code (currently only used within CEPTR) are maintained through Poetry.

 1) Run ``isort``::

     poetry run isort .

-This will perform proper sorting of the installed `Python` libraries.
+This will perform proper sorting of the installed Python libraries.

 2) Run ``black``::

     poetry run black .

-This will perform proper formatting of all `Python` files to be consistent with all current files.
+This will perform proper formatting of all Python files to be consistent with all current files.

 3) Run ``flake8``::

     poetry run flake8 .

-This will run diagnostics on all the `Python` files and will list a series of issues that need to be addressed to adhere to current `Python` best practices.
+This will run diagnostics on all the Python files and will list a series of issues that need to be addressed to adhere to current Python best practices.

 Once all ``flake8`` messages have been addressed, the code will match the `Pele` suite standard.